 drainage: palm of the hand, lateral aspect of the forearm and arm

 tributaries: median cubital vein and accessory cephalic veins

 The cephalic vein arises in the anatomical snuffbox from the radial side of the superficial venous network of the dorsum of the hand 2.

-From the radial aspect of the superficial venous network, the cephalic vein arches around the radial aspect of the forearm to course through the anterolateral forearm 1.
-It then passes upwards over the anterior elbow region and ascends through the anterolateral brachium lateral to the biceps muscle in the deltopectoral groove, formed by the adjacent borders of the deltoid and pectoralis major muscles 2,3.
+From the radial aspect of the superficial venous network dorsally, the cephalic vein arches around the radial aspect of the distal forearm to course through the anterolateral forearm 1.
+It then passes upwards over the anterior elbow region and ascends through the anterolateral arm, lateral to the biceps muscle in the deltopectoral groove, formed by the adjacent borders of the deltoid and pectoralis major muscles 2,3.
 The vein then passes through the anterior wall of the axilla, perforating the clavipectoral fascia to drain into the first part of the axillary vein 2,4.